 - The size and nature of your application also, how a database intensive your application is.

 - The size of the connection pool is configurable.
 You need to provide a connection pool size at the time of its creation.
-You cannot change size once created.
+You cannot change the size once created.

 For many cases one connection per thread handling a single HTTP request is sufficient.
 Alternatively, you may need fewer if not every HTTP request needs to access the database.
 You can check the previous request history and analyze your application nature and then decide how to configure the connection pool.